Andrews, Texas

-Andrews is the county seat of Andrews County in the Permian Basin of West Texas.
+Andrews is a city in and the county seat of Andrews County in the Permian Basin of West Texas.
 Andrews sits to the far southwest within the Texas Panhandle's plains, about 30 miles east of New Mexico.

 Andrews was incorporated on February 2, 1937.
 Both the city and county were named for Richard Andrews, the first Texan soldier to die in the Texas Revolution.

 The population was 13,487 as of 2020.